HSLdevcom/digitransit-site/pages/en/developers/geocoding-data/index.md

 Start by reading (Note that it might not be up-to-date):
 > https://mapzen.com/blog/pelias-setup-tutorial

+### How data is built?
 On build time the data is fetched from multiple sources and processed and loaded into ElasticSearch using Pelias tools.
 At high level this is what happens:

 1. Download and extract shapefiles from Quattroshapes